Skip to main content

 Background

 Mr White was a director of Lloyds British Testing Limited until the company went into liquidation in 2017.
-Over the 20 months prior to the company’s liquidation, Mr White had accessed company assets to make various purchases.
+Over the 20 months before the company’s liquidation, Mr White had accessed company assets to make various purchases.
 These included luxury cars, luxury holidays, the acquisition of a helicopter, and payments towards his own and his son’s properties.

 Application to access the pension funds